 The CAC VM needs to use the deployment’s Domain Controller as the DNS to be able to resolve FQDN.

 In the network security group there were entries for the SSH port 22.
 This is necessary to SSH into the Linux machine to install the Cloud Access Connector SW.
-With this firewall rule you can SSH into the CAC vm using the public IP address that was created as part of the vm create process.
+With this firewall rule you can SSH into the CAC VM using the public IP address that was created as part of the VM create process.
 If this rule is left out of the network security group then you can still SSH into the machine from the corporate network but you will not be using the public IP address, instead you will use the private IP address that will be within the subnet address space.
 Both public and private IP addresses, along with the network security group firewall rules on the Virtual Machine Networking tab.

-SSH into the CACv2 vm (using either the public or private IP address)
+SSH into the CACv2 VM (using either the public or private IP address)

 Change into root user